pbyrne84/scala_native_lambda_test/scala_native_lambda_test_builder/setup_image_in_virtual_box.md

 # Download virtualbox image
 You can use docker for this but it is easier to experiment and debug in a mutable image then solidify into a docker after.
 The whole thing can turn into a docker adventure versus a graalvm image build adventure.
-We need to compile the image natively etc. Graalvm cannot pick reflectively loaded libraries out so we need to build a canary to froce loading while the image is built.
+We need to compile the image natively etc. Graalvm cannot pick reflectively loaded libraries so we need to build a canary to force loading while the image is built.

 1. Download https://cdn.amazonlinux.com/os-images/2.0.20210219.0/